-- What are the risks to my dog if he Eats nail polish or nail polish remover?
+- What are the risks if My Dog Ate nail polish remover?

-- I suspect my dog has eaten something toxic what should I do?
+- I suspect my dog has eaten nail polish remover, how long should I observe him?

 - Keeping Your Home Poison Free

-What are the risks to my dog if he Eats nail polish or nail polish remover?
+What are the risks if My Dog Ate nail polish remover?

-We would certainly recommend that you seek out the safest “toxin-free” nail polish products (check on Amazon) and be aware of the name of these three chemicals.
-Check the labeling and always choose the most natural option.
+We would certainly recommend that you seek out the safest “toxin-free” nail polish products (check prices on Amazon) and be aware of the name of the three chemicals (DBP).
+Always check the labeling and choose the most natural and eco-friendly option.

 If vomiting occurs it could indicate a more serious problem, and it may mean Fido has eaten the whole bottle!
-Use your judgment to decide whether to call your vet, if he is in obvious distress you should reach for your phone!
+Use your judgment to decide whether to call your vet, but if he is in obvious distress you should reach for your phone!
+Other common symptoms:

 - Loss of appetite

-These are common signs of poisoning in dogs and if you start to see signs of them seek advice from your vet.
+These are common signs of poisoning in dogs and if you start to see any of the signs and they continue improving, then you should seek advice from a vet immediately.